rlucioni/blog/content/about/_index.md

 ## Skills

-- **Languages:** Python, JavaScript
+- **Languages:** Python, JavaScript/Node.js
-- **Frameworks:** Django, Flask, Express, React, Redux, Pandas
+- **Frameworks:** Django, Express, Flask, React, Redux, Pandas
-- **Operations:** Kubernetes, Docker, Helm, Terraform, AWS, GCP, Azure
+- **Ops:** Docker, Kubernetes, Helm, Terraform, AWS, GCP, Azure
-- Redis, Postgres, Elasticsearch, GraphQL, OIDC, Git, Bash
+- **Other Tools:** Postgres, Redis, Elasticsearch, Bigtable, Protobuf, GraphQL, OIDC, Git, Bash

 ## Experience

 **Lead Software Engineer at [LogRocket](https://logrocket.com/)** (_January 2020 to present_)

+- Improved data retention (e.g., deleting data early for customers with shorter retention, decoupled video and search data retention)
+- Led the charge on cutting costs with GCP and AWS committed use discounts
 - Increased trial to conversion rate and ACV by planning, building, and shipping new products that make up LogRocket's premium tiers (e.g., metrics, retroactive filters)
 - Secured enterprise contracts by developing, installing, and maintaining our on-prem offering
 - Helped build a great team through referrals, active involvement in the hiring process, and willingness to teach new engineering hires about the system